 Significant legislative rule—Per RCW 34.05.328, this type of rule:

 - Adopts provisions of the law through the authority that the legislature gives us.

 - Requires penalties for people who violate the rule.

 - Changes requirements for issuing, suspending, or revoking a license or a permit.

-An analysis of the impact of a proposed rule impact (see RCW 19.85).
+Small Business Economic Impact Statement (SBEIS)—An analysis of a proposed rule's impact (see RCW 19.85).

 Title—The first number grouping in a WAC citation.
 For example, in WAC 388-165-030, the title is "388."

-Withdrawal—A written memo filed with the Office of the Code Reviser (OCR) that withdraws proposed rules from the rule-making process.
-If rules are not adopted within 180 days after publication of the text as last proposed in the Washington State Register, they will be withdrawn by OCR (see RCW 34.05.335).
+Withdrawal—A written memo that we file with the Office of the Code Reviser (OCR) to withdraw proposed rules from the rulemaking process.
+If we don't adopt the proposed rules (CR-102) within 180 days after publishing them in the Washington State Register, the OCR will withdraw them (see RCW 34.05.335).